Koenman5534/simple-statistics/README.md

    3. CallData.php - Calls all the data from the database to use on the statistics page itself.
    4. StatisticsPage.php - Contains html and css for some simple styling(this can be changed).
 This file is responsible for the display of the statistics data.
 It contains a simple but good looking graph made with Graph.js.

+Please remember that some variables and kinds of data will be in dutch since this will be used on a dutch website.

 # Development